notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 Up until this point it has been nothing but setup, so lets write some code!
 The first code to write in our rust project will be `SQL`!
 0_o.
-We'll get to rust soon enough. :).
+We'll get to rust soon enough :).

 We already discussed the tables we want present in our database.
-Diesel expects the migration files to be SQL that is compatible with your database backend.
+Diesel expects the migration files to be SQL that is compatible with our database backend.
 If we were to use a different backend than `postgres`, our column types will look different.

-Diesel offers a feature that lets you infer your database schema from a file rather than infer it from our database url.
+Diesel also offers a feature that lets you infer your database schema from a file rather than infer it from our database url.
 We won't be covering that in this guide, but the diesel team is currently working on official documentation to cover these scenarios.

-In the `migrations/...create_users_and_posts/up.sql` migration
+In `migrations/...create_users_and_posts/up.sql` migration

 ```sql
 /* In the up.sql migration file */